nothingspecialguild/Nothing-Special/rules/raidrules.md

 **1.** Personal loot applies.
 Unwanted/duplicate gear must be rolled for to ensure equal opportunity for everyone.
 We do not use RC Loot Council.

-**2.** BoEs dropped during progression go to the GM to sell.
-Profits go to guild bank to set up a repair fund during raids.
-Players can buy BoEs from the guild bank at 25% off AH price.
+**2.** BoEs dropped during progression can be kept, if they are an upgrade.
+You must equip the item during the raid.
+Unwanted items go to the GM to sell for guild bank funds.